Hancock CRC

 CHURCH CALENDAR:

 Pastor David will lead the Morning Worship Service.
-Kosie and Lizette Muller will lead Praise Time.
-The special offering will be for the Future Building Fund.
+This Sunday is World Hunger Sunday, and to help us honor this day, the special offering will be for the Stevens County Food Shelf.

 11:00 A.M.: Sunday School (Preschool-1st Grade 2nd-5th Grade)